-Carrie Evans Wilson is a partner in Montgomery McCracken’s Litigation Department and chair of the Higher Education Practice.
+Carrie Evans Wilson is a partner in Montgomery McCracken’s Litigation Department, chair of the Higher Education Practice, and a member of the firm’s Management Committee.
 Focusing her practice on the Title IX space, Carrie leads investigations into sexual misconduct, harassment, discrimination, fraud, and more.
 She collaborates with clients to navigate ever-changing regulations and offers her expertise as an external adjudicator, advisor, and appellate reviewer.

 In addition to her Title IX work, Carrie has significant experience in civil litigation and in the handling of sexual misconduct matters.
 Drawing on her background in criminal law and civil litigation, Carrie approaches her work with meticulous attention to detail, ensuring all parties are treated with dignity and respect.
 Her clients include public and private schools, universities, healthcare organizations, and corporations.